Best daily deals

 Google TV is a user interface (UI) designed for watching movies and TV shows.
 It’s based on Android TV, and you can use it on Android phones and tablets, supporting smart TVs, and any modern Chromecast.
 It’s worth noting that on phones and tablets Google TV is a separate app, whereas TVs and Chromecasts make it the core of their software.

-The key purpose of the UI is organization.
+The key purpose of the Google TV UI is organization.
 It’s a launcher for apps like YouTube, Netflix, and Max, and if you search for them, you can add specific movies and shows to a Watchlist for later viewing.
-The software will also identify different ways to watch a title, and if you want, you can mark something as previously seen.
+The software will further identify different ways to watch a title, and if you want, you can mark something as previously seen.

-A big reason to mark seen titles is the For you tab, which serves recommendations influenced by your habits.
-These are grouped into themed carousels, such as “Sci-fi sagas” and “Trending.”
-If you want to narrow things down, you can navigate to sections like Movies and Shows, or select the Live tab up top.
+A big reason to mark watched titles is the For you tab, which serves recommendations influenced by your habits.
+These are grouped into themed carousels you can swipe through, such as “Sci-fi sagas” or “Trending.”
+If you want to narrow things down, you can navigate to tabs like Movies and Shows, or select Live content when it’s available.
 Some videos can be bought or rented through Google, and those purchases are stored in your Library.

-On TVs and Chromecasts, you can access more streaming apps through the Apps tab.
-There’s no need for that on phones and tablets, since you’re meant to download things via the Play Store.
+On TVs, Chromecasts, and the Google TV Streamer, you can access more streaming apps through the Apps tab.
+There’s no need for that on phones and tablets, since you can download them separately via the Play Store.

-A major selling point with TV-based viewing is support for Google Assistant voice commands, whether through a remote, smart speaker, or smart display.
-That can make it much easier to find and play content versus using buttons, since you can use natural-language requests like “show me movies by David Cronenberg,” “rewind 30 seconds,” or “play They Shall Not Grow Old.”
+A major selling point with the TV interface is support for Google Assistant voice commands, whether through your remote, a smart speaker, or a smart display.
+That can make it much easier to find and play content, since you can use natural-language requests like “show me movies by David Cronenberg,” “rewind 30 seconds,” or “play They Shall Not Grow Old.”

-By extension, you can integrate Google TV into Google Home automations, and use it to control other Assistant-compatible smart home devices.
-Telling a speaker “Hey Google, it’s movie night” might potentially dim the lights, close the blinds, and fire up your TV all at the same time.
+By extension you can integrate Google TV into Google Home automations, and use it to control other Assistant-compatible smart home devices.
+As long as you’ve set it up, telling a speaker “Hey Google, it’s movie night” might dim the lights, close the blinds, and fire up your TV all at the same time.
 You can view Assistant-compatible security cameras on TVs and Chromecasts.
+Depending on your Google TV remote, it may also have a few other features, like a remappable button or Find My Remote support.

 Android TV vs Google TV: What’s the difference?

 Technically speaking, while Google TV is based on Android TV, it actually employs Google’s lightweight Chrome OS.
-That mostly doesn’t matter to the end user, but Google TV does represent the vanguard of Google’s streaming efforts — eventually, it may completely supplant Android TV.
+That mostly doesn’t matter to the end user, but Google TV does represent the vanguard of Google’s streaming efforts — eventually, expect it to supplant Android TV completely.

 Recommendations, live TV, and parental controls are Google TV's highlights.